Tyranicangel/poker/Readme.md

 ##Introduction
-This is the term project for SFSU CSC 667/867 course, a poker game based on Socket.io, Node, Express, Angular, Sequelize and Bootstrap.
+This is the term project for SFSU CSC 667/867 course, a poker game based on Socket.io, Node, Express, Angular, Sequelize and Bootstrap.<br/>

 Front folder consists of angular(Front end).